 In March, Frank teaches for the Oxford Astrology Group and spends his birthday in April at a mediumship development course with the legendary Gordon Smith.
 He also returns to the Lodge and teaches online for ISAR.
 May sees the publication of The Solar Arc Handbook and The Book of Music Horoscopes before Frank heads off to UAC in Chicago, where he gives two lectures to a standing-room only crowd.
 In June, he teaches an online electional course for China and makes his 11th teaching visit to the Astrological Association’s annual conference.

 In April, he opens another Astrology Summit for Astrology University by lecturing to 5000 people online and AU also re-runs his Professional Forecasting in Astrology Certificate Course.
 That month, Frank lectures in Turkey and at the Zorlu Center in Istanbul, and completes another themed issue (on Women of Consequence) for The Mountain Astrologer.
 Frank is also the subject of a six-page profile by Hello magazine.
-In May–June, he travels to Seattle to give a keynote for the Norwac conference, then to Edmonton, Canada, and on to California to teach for various NCGR groups.
+In May–June, he travels to Seattle to give talks, a workshop and a keynote for the Norwac conference, then to Edmonton, Canada, and on to California to teach for various NCGR groups.
 He returns to be interviewed for the China Global Television Network (CGTN).

 In early summer, Frank's Heart textbook and a handful of webinars are translated into Japanese and launched by Grand Trine in Tokyo.
 He also gives an interview for a science programme on the NHK channel in Japan.
 In July, he finishes the layout and production for the fourth book by Brian Clark, The Artistry of Astrology.
 In August, The Palm Reading Guide is featured in Glamour and Natural Health magazines, and Frank gives a seminar in Mexico.